alejandro-cartagena/alejandro-cartagena/README.md

 - 🔭 I’m currently working on... **Algorithms in Python**

-- 🌱 I’m currently learning... **Next.js**
+- 🌱 I’m currently learning... **PHP Laravel**

 - 👯 I’m looking to collaborate on... **Creating fullstack applications**

-- 🤝 I’m looking for help with... **Landing a job!**

-- 👨‍💻 All of my projects are available at... [https://alejandrosportfolio.netlify.app/)
+- 👨‍💻 All of my projects are available at... [https://alejandroecartagena.com/)

 - 📫 How to reach me... **alejandrocartagena68@gmail.com**